input-output-hk/partner-chains-smart-contracts/docs/UpdateStrategy.md

 minting policies to be of exactly size 1, but we will not pursue this idea further.

-_Remark._ What are the cons of this approach?
+_Remark._ What are the tradeoffs of this approach?
 Indeed, this makes transactions larger and hence more costly, but in our opinion it gives us the cleanest break of abstraction where we can decouple behavior while permitting upgrading.
+Moreover, this approach avoids costly migrations in the case of upgrading.

 ### 3.1 FUELMintingPolicy Validators / Minting Policies
 Let `FUELMintingPolicy` denote the existing FUELMintingPolicy in the system.